 The overall importance of data and information within organizations has continued to grow.
 We’ve also seen the continued rise of megatrends like IoT, big data – even too much data – and of course, machine learning.
 That’s along with the ongoing maturation of other, perhaps less known, but equally important data initiatives such as governance and integration in the cloud.

 Early in January, we forecasted the top trends for 2019.
 Now that we are well into the year, we are seeing new and exciting developments take shape that we anticipate will spur even more data sources and types, more demand for integration and cost optimization and even better analytics and insights for organizations.

 - IoT and the growth of digital twins.
 Even though the Internet of Things was on everyone’s lips in 2018, the buzz around the digitization of the world around us and its implications for data isn’t going away.
-The frenzied growth of IoT data – along with many organizations’ continued inability to handle or make sense of all that data with their traditional data warehouses – will be a major theme of 2019.
+The frenzied growth of IoT data – along with many organizations’ continued inability to handle or make sense of all that data with their traditional data warehouses – continued to be a major theme of 2019.
+And it promises to gain momentum, presenting very real business opportunities for more organizations in 2020.

 Adding fuel to this ever-expanding fire is the ongoing growth of digital twins, which are digital replicas of physical objects, people, places and systems powered by real-time data collected by sensors.
 By some estimates there will be more than 20 billion connected sensors by 2020, powering potentially billions of digital twins.
 To capture the value of all that data, it needs to be integrated into on a modern data platform using an automated data integration solution that engages in data cleaning, de-duplication and unification of disparate and unstructured sources.